Implement HTTP Streaming with Node.js and Fetch API

 A line chart gradually becoming visible as data comes in

-Modern applications don't use XMLHttpRequest directly, but a lot of libraries like Axios or Angular's HttpClient rely on it to make requests.
+Modern applications don't use directly, but a lot of libraries like Axios or Angular's HttpClient rely on it to make requests.

 People would rely on more advanced technologies like WebSockets to stream data.